Abunwer/SimpleJavaRMI/README.md

 # SimpleJavaRMI
-This is simple project implementing Remote method invocation
+This is simple project to implement Remote method invocation

 <B>To Build and Run the project do the following </B>